woocommerce/woocommerce/readme.txt

 * Fix - Sidebar in reports screen does now fit big numbers (long strings)
 * Fix - Report stock icon properly set up
 * Fix - Removed manual checks for AJAX requests, relying on DOING_AJAX constant now
+* Fix - Checkout get_value now returns null if no value is set, default can be used as fallback

 = 2.1.1 - 12/02/2014 =
 * Feature - Show notice if template files are out of date for themes including WooCommerce template files